feathersjs/docs/services.md

 ### find

-`find(params, callback)` retrieves a list of all resources from the service.
+`find(params [, callback])` retrieves a list of all resources from the service.
 SocketIO parameters will be passed as `params.query` to the service.

 __REST__